mtiller/ModelicaBook/text/source/behavior/arrays/oned.rst

 of the :math:`i^{th}` section.

-For our purposes, we will assume that the cross-sectional area is uniform across the rod and that all sections have the same length.
+For our purposes, we will assume that the cross-sectional area is uniform along the length of the rod and that all sections have the same length.
 As such, we can simply assume that:

 .. math::